Dermot Gallagher: Career

 Despite being born in the Republic of Ireland, Gallagher was a representative of the (English) Football Association, and as such he was able to referee a friendly international between his birth country, the Republic of Ireland, and Russia on 13 February 2002 at Lansdowne Road.
 Referees are prohibited from officiating in international fixtures involving their representative country.
 He retired from the FIFA List on reaching the mandatory retirement age of forty-five at the end of that year.

-Since retiring Dermot often attends matches supporting the Republic of Ireland football team.
+Since retiring Gallagher often attends matches supporting the Republic of Ireland football team.

 Gallagher served out several more years as a Premier League referee with the unique distinction of having served on it every season since its inception.
 He was the first referee since 1994 to be granted an extension beyond the domestic retirement age of forty-eight in 2006.

 Since the year 2006, he has officiated in the annual series of national six-a-side tournaments called Masters football, referees for which are FA-endorsed.
 This competition features ex-professional footballers chosen by the PFA, and is televised on Sky TV.

 The last Premier League fixture that he refereed was the game between Liverpool and Charlton Athletic, which took place on 13 May 2007 and finished 2–2.